JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 As the train rolled along, I’d get excited when I saw glimmers of what looked like toys, balls and related cool junk on the tracks.
 I even had daydreams of rushing off at a nearby stop and running onto the subway tracks and to score some free cool stuff.

-But that was not to be.
-First, I was too young and would get hit by a train and die—or at least loose a limb—if I did something like that.
-Second, we needed to head into Manhattan to see if my mom could get a job in a schmatta factory.
+But all of that was not to be.
+First, I was too young and would most likely get hit by a train and die—or at least loose a limb—if I did something like that.
+Second, we—as a family—needed to head into Manhattan to see if my mom could get a job in some kind of schmatta factory somewhere.

-My dad was essentially laid off due to disability from having a heart attack in 1975.
-And he wasn’t in the Union long enough to actually around like hawks because this was the classic gritty NYC of the 1970s.
+You see, my dad was essentially laid off from his job at the Williamsburg box factory in 1975 due to disability.
+He had a heart attack and—on doctor’s orders—could not do any heavy manual work anymore.
+And he wasn’t in the Union long enough to get disability; 4-5 years shy by my estimation.
+So with no real job prospects for my dad, my mom stepped up to the plate to be the new breadwinner of the family.
+And since—like my dad—she didn’t even have a high school education, the best she could do was manual labor of some sort in the lower rungs of the garment industry.

+y around like hawks because this was the classic gritty NYC of the 1970s.
 Abe Beame’s shithole.
 The city I grew up in.
 A genuinely dangerous place.

 But I looked around and soaked in what I could.
 Like Dave’s Luncheonette on the corner.
 It looked so fancy and cool.
 But we never stopped in.
 We just swung onto Broadway and walked a few blocks down, up some dingy staircase and only the darkened—but still lit—factory floor.
 Light streamed in from whatever windows were still there.